Peter Hatch knows good dirt when he sees it.

-I have heard worm castings make good fertilizer.
-What is it about worm “poop” that makes it so good for plants?
+I've heard worm castings make good fertilizer.
+What is it about worm poop that makes it so good for plants?

 The stomach acids in earthworms make common plant nutrients such as nitrogen and phosphorus as well as some microbes available for plants to uptake.
 Some forms of the nutrients already found in the soil are unavailable to the plant until they are eaten by worms.

 Wouldn’t it be easier to just buy worm casting fertilizer at the nursery rather than go to the trouble of trying to attract earthworms?

 Although you can purchase worm casting fertilizer, you are losing some of the other benefits that earthworms bring to the soil, such as improving air circulation by creating underground tunnels.

 Can I buy earthworms and put them in my vegetable beds?

 Yes.
 But, be aware that most worms that are for sale are used in vermiculture, which is indoor worm composting.
 These worms are different from earthworms and won’t survive very long in the outdoor garden because the right food and temperatures are not available to them.

 Do earthworms regenerate if I am digging in the garden and cut one in two with a hoe or shovel?

 Rarely, but it depends on how the worm was cut.
 If the tail is cut off, earthworms can regenerate a new one, although this requires a lot of energy on their part.
 If the head is cut off, there is no evidence of a worm forming a new one.
 Either way, if the worm dies, its body will decompose and add organic matter to the soil.